MPDL/LabCam-iOS/README.md

 - Robust Upload: Photos taken by users are always precisely, reliably marked and uploaded to Keeper.

-- Offline Photos: LabCam is available even without a network, and photos taken by users are automatically uploaded as long as the device is connected to a network.
+- Offline Photos: LabCam is available even without a network, and photos taken by users are uploaded as long as the device is connected to a network.

 - OCR: Powerful OCR makes it easy to extract and store full-text from photos, then users can edit it on their own devices with the .md file, which greatly improves the work efficiency.